-The table on the following pages summarizes key features of each of the share classes of the Fund.
+The table on the following pages summarizes key features of each of the share classes offered by this prospectus.

-Share Classes at a Glance
+Share Classes at a Glance1

-Investor A Investor C Institutional Availability Generally available through Financial Intermediaries.
-Investor C Generally available through Financial Intermediaries.
+Investor A Investor C ^{2,3} Institutional Availability Generally available through Financial Intermediaries.
+Generally available through Financial Intermediaries.
 Must be held through a Financial Intermediary.
-Institutional Limited to certain investors, including: Individuals and "Institutional Investors," which include, but are not limited to, endowments, foundations, family offices, local, city, and state governmental institutions, corporations and insurance company separate accounts, who may purchase shares of the Fund through a Financial Intermediary that has entered into an agreement with the Distributor to purchase such shares.
-Employer-sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs), state sponsored 529 college savings plans, collective trust funds, investment companies or other pooled investment vehicles, unaffiliated thrifts and unaffiliated banks and trust companies, each of which may purchase shares of the Fund through a Financial Intermediary that has entered into an agreement with the Distributor to purchase such shares.
+Individuals and "Institutional Investors," which include, but are not limited to, endowments, foundations, family offices, local, city, and state governmental institutions, corporations and insurance company separate accounts, who may purchase shares of the Fund through a Financial Intermediary that has entered into an agreement with the Distributor to purchase such shares.
+Employer-sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs), state sponsored 529 college savings plans, collective trust funds, investment companies or other pooled investment vehicles, unaffiliated banks and trust companies, each of which may purchase shares of the Fund through a Financial Intermediary that has entered into an agreement with the Distributor to purchase such shares.
 Employees, officers and directors/ trustees of BlackRock or its affiliates and immediate family members of such persons, if they open an account directly with BlackRock.
 Participants in certain programs sponsored by BlackRock or its affiliates or other Financial Intermediaries.
 Tax-qualified accounts for insurance agents that are registered representatives of an insurance company's broker-dealer that has entered into an agreement with the Distributor to offer Institutional Shares, and the family members of such persons.
-Clients investing through Financial Intermediaries that have entered into an agreement with the Distributor to offer Institutional Shares, and the family members of such persons.
+Clients investing through Financial Intermediaries that have entered into an agreement with the Distributor to offer such shares on a platform that charges a transaction based sales commission outside of the Fund.
 Clients investing through a self-directed IRA brokerage account program sponsored by a retirement plan record-keeper, provided that such program offers only mutual fund options and that the program maintains an account with the Fund on an omnibus basis.

-Investor A Investor C Institutional Minimum Investment \$1,000 for all accounts except: \$50, if establishing an Automatic Investment Plan ("AIP").
-There is no investment minimum for employer- sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs).
-There is no investment minimum for certain fee- based programs. \$1,000 for all accounts except: \$50, if establishing an AIP.
-There is no investment minimum for employer- sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs).
-There is no investment minimum for certain fee- based programs.
-There is no investment minimum for: Employer-sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs), state sponsored 529 college savings plans, collective trust funds, investment companies or other pooled investment vehicles, unaffiliated thrifts and unaffiliated banks and trust companies.
-Employees, officers and directors/ trustees of BlackRock or its affiliates and immediate family members of such persons, if they open an account directly with BlackRock.
-Clients of Financial Intermediaries that: (i) charge such clients a fee for advisory, investment consulting, or similar services or (ii) have entered into an agreement with the Distributor to offer Institutional Shares through a no-load program or investment platform.
-Clients investing through a self- directed IRA brokerage account program sponsored by a retirement plan record-keeper, provided that such program offers only mutual fund options and that the program maintains an account with the Fund on an omnibus basis. \$2 million for individuals and Institutional Investors. \$1,000 investment minimum for: Clients investing through Financial Intermediaries that offer such shares on a platform that charges a transaction based sales commission outside of the Fund.
-Tax-qualified accounts for insurance agents that are registered representatives of an insurance company's broker-dealer that has entered into an agreement with the Distributor to offer Institutional Shares, and the family members of curber sectors Initial Sales Charge?
+Investor A Investor C ^{2,3} Institutional Minimum Investment \$1,000 for all accounts except: • \$50, if establishing an Automatic Investment Plan ("AIP"). • There is no investment minimum for employer- sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs). • There is no investment minimum for certain fee- based programs. \$1,000 for all accounts except: • \$50, if establishing an AIP. • There is no investment minimum for employer- sponsored retirement plans (not including SEP IRAs, SIMPLE IRAs or SARSEPs). • There is no investment minimum for certain fee- based programs.
+There is no investment minimum for: Initial Sales Charge?
 Yes.
 Payable at time of purchase.
 Lower sales charges are available for larger investments.
-No. Entire purchase price is invested in shares of the Fund. such persons.
+No. Entire purchase price is invested in shares of the Fund.
 No. Entire purchase price is invested in shares of the Fund.
 Deferred Sales Charge?
 No. (May be charged for purchases of \$250,000 or more that are redeemed within 18 months).
 Yes.
 Payable if you redeem within one year of purchase.
 No. Distribution and Service (12b-1) Fees?
 No Distribution Fee.
 0.25% Annual Service Fee.
 0.75% Annual Distribution Fee.
 0.25% Annual Service Fee.
 No. Redemption Fees?
 No. No. No.